vittoriom/CleanroomLogger/INTEGRATION.md

 - **Manual integration** — The `CleanroomASL.xcodeproj` Xcode project file is embedded directly within your project.
 You then add `CleanroomASL.framework` and its dependencies to the *Embedded Binaries* and *Linked Frameworks and Libraries* sections under the *General* tab for your application target.

 - **Carthage integration** — [Carthage](https://github.com/Carthage/Carthage) is a dependency package manager designed to build frameworks.
-To add CleanroomASL using Carthage, you would add `github "emaloney/CleanroomASL"` to your `Cartfile` and then issue the command `carthage update`.
+Once Carthage is installed, to add CleanroomASL to your project using Carthage, you would put the line `github "emaloney/CleanroomASL"` in your `Cartfile` and then issue the command `carthage update`.

 Whether you choose one over the other largely depends on your preferences and—in the case of Carthage—whether you're already using that solution for other dependencies.